dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

 df = df.dropna(subset=['Draft Position'])
 ```

-Now, I have a dataframe with all of the players and their projected fantasy scores across my various different sources, indexed on the player name.
 Now for the non-parametric fun!

-## Step 2 - Gaussian Kernel Density Estimation
+## Generating the Gaussian Kernel Density Estimation

-I created a Gaussian kernel density estimation for each player using the projected points from each source (NFL, ESPN, Fantasy Sharks, etc.) for the kernels.
+Dataframe in hand, I then created a Gaussian KDE for each player using the projected points from each source as the kernels.
+Each player had 5 sources, so I'd have 5 different kernels per player.

-The following block of code generates the non-parametric estimations for each player and stores: (1) the median value from the KDE as their projected points and (2) the inverse CDF as an array in `kde_icdf` so we can generate the non-parametric confidence intervals for the draft tool.
+The following code snippet implements the non-parametric estimations for each player.
+It calculates (1) the median value from the KDE as their projected points and (2) the inverse Cumulative Distribution Function (CDF) as an array in `kde_icdf` so we can generate the non-parametric confidence intervals for DAsHA.

-TODO MORE CONTEXT AS TO WHY I DO THIS

-TODO SOME SORT OF NOTE ABOUT HOW THIS CODE TAKES A WHILE TO RUN

 ```python
 # create an empty column to store point projections for each player